soveran/ost/README.md

 Available methods
 =================

-`Ost.connect`: configure the connection to Redis.
-By default, it connects to localhost in port 6379 and uses the database 0.
-It accepts the same options as [redis-rb](https://github.com/redis/redis-rb).

-`Ost.stop`: halt processing for all queues.

 `Ost[:example].push item`, `Ost[:some_queue] << item`: add `item` to
 the `:example` queue.

 `Ost[:example].pop { |item| ... }`, `Ost[:example].each { |item| ...
 }`: consume `item` from the `:example` queue.
 If the block doesn't complete successfully, the item will be left at a backup queue.

+`Ost.stop`: halt processing for all queues.

 `Ost[:example].stop`: halt processing for the `example` queue.